encender-un-led-con-arduino

-In this entry, we will see how to turn on an LED using Arduino outputs.
-For this, we will look at the operating principle and the necessary electrical diagram.
+In this post we will see how to turn on an LED using Arduino’s outputs.
+For this, we will see the operating principle and the necessary electrical schematic.

-Of course, we can also use the content of this entry to turn on an LED with any other automaton, or by directly connecting it to voltage with a power supply or battery.
-(The electrical diagram is the same, just replace the Arduino output with your power supply)
+Of course, we can also use the content of this post to turn on an LED with any other controller, or directly by connecting it to a voltage source or battery.
+(The electrical schematic is the same, just replace the Arduino output with your voltage source)

 In general, LEDs should always be connected through a resistor.
-In fact, almost every electronic element you connect should go through a resistor.
+In fact, almost any electronic element you connect should go through a resistor.

-To understand the importance and role of this resistor, and to calculate its value, it is necessary to understand how an LED works.
+To understand the importance and role of this resistor, and to be able to calculate its value, it is necessary to understand how an LED works.

-In some books or websites, you will see that they sometimes connect the LED directly to a digital or analog output of Arduino.
-Although this works (we will see why later) it is a bad practice.
+In some books or websites you will see that, sometimes, they connect the LED directly to a digital or analog output of Arduino.
+Although this works (we’ll see why later) it is a bad practice

 What is an LED?